remarkablemark/html-react-parser/README.md

 #### replace with TypeScript

-For TypeScript, you'll need to check that `domNode` is an instance of domhandler's `Element`:
+You need to check that `domNode` is an instance of domhandler's `Element`:

 ```tsx
 import { HTMLReactParserOptions, Element } from 'html-react-parser';